-The CQC has responsibility for determining the quality indicators against which services and providers are assessed.
-This may include measures of financial performance and governance in
+The CQC has responsibility for determining the quality indicators, against which services and providers are assessed.
+This may include measures of

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in